Ritoban Mukherjee

 Meta only removed these portions after Reuters questioned the company about them.
 Senator Josh Hawley launched a congressional investigation, noting that "only after Meta got CAUGHT did it retract portions of its company doc that deemed it permissible for chatbots to flirt and engage in romantic roleplay with children."

-This is what happens when corporate ethics guidelines get written without meaningful oversight.
-When internal policies explicitly permit systems to engage in behavior that would be prosecuted as grooming if performed by a human, we have a structural problem that goes far beyond any individual's choices.
+Make no mistake, this is grooming used as a strategy to boost platform engagement.
+And it's what happens when corporate ethics guidelines get written without meaningful oversight.
+When internal policies explicitly permit systems to engage in predatory behavior, we have a structural problem that goes far beyond any individual's choices.

 So what does meaningful AI governance actually look like?
 Here are some concrete recommendations from organizations working in this space: